freeella/copy_with_line_numbers.sublime-package/README.md

 }
 ```

-* When installing the package directly to the program directory, no packages are auto removed by Package Control but they might be removed when a Sublime Text is updated.
+* When installing the package directly to the program directory, no packages are auto removed by Package Control but they might be removed when Sublime Text is updated.